jpkhawam/Nabu/README.md

 Feel free to try it out and let me know what is missing or not working!
 Pull requests and issues are most welcome.

-The app icon is a modified svg from the Papirus Icon Theme.
-You can find their GitHub repo here: [https://github.com/PapirusDevelopmentTeam/papirus-icon-theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).
+The app icon is a modified svg from the Papirus Icon Theme:
+- You can find their GitHub repo here: [https://github.com/PapirusDevelopmentTeam/papirus-icon-theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).
-You can find the original svg here: [https://github.com/PapirusDevelopmentTeam/papirus-icon-theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).
+- You can find the original svg here: [https://github.com/PapirusDevelopmentTeam/papirus-icon-theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).
-The icon is likely temporary until I can get a custom one done.
+- The icon is likely temporary until I can get a custom one done.

 # Roadmap
 - [ ] Pinning notes